nsbarr/self-therapy/content/posts/ifs.md

 ---
-title: "Augmented Self-Therapy"
-subtitle: "How I use AI with my Internal Family Systems practice"
+title: "Enhancing Self-Therapy with Internal Family Systems and AI"
+subtitle: "Nick Barr, October 2023"
 url: "/ifs/"
 date: 2023-08-19T15:23:24+02:00
 draft: false
 toc: false
 ---

-<span id=byline>Nick Barr</span>

 For several months, I've been prototyping an AI-powered therapy tool.
 It's proven surprisingly useful, so I want to share it with you here.

 Many people are experimenting with AI for therapy, but the tool I've built takes advantage of unusual structural properties in the Internal Family Systems (IFS) model.

 Unlike many therapeutic modalities, IFS comes with a user manual.
-The role of the therapist is not to diagnose or to heal the client, but rather to guide them step-by-step through protocols.
+The role of the therapist is not to diagnose or to heal the client, but rather to guide them step-by-step through the relevant protocols.
 With a less structured modality like talk therapy, AI chatbots can only mimic therapist behavior, producing a simulacrum of empathy.
-With IFS, an AI-powered tool can elegantly guide the client through the relevant protocol, freeing them up to go deeper inside.
+With IFS, an AI-powered tool can do much of the scaffolding and guidance that a therapist or a worksheet might, freeing the client up to go deeper within.

 [IFS](https://ifs-institute.com/) changed my life when I first started working with it in 2020.
-It is a wonderfully empowering therapy that says we all have the innate capacity to heal ourselves.
+It is a wonderfully empowering therapy that says we have the  capacity to heal ourselves.
 While a therapist can be very helpful, many people practice IFS with a partner, or even by themselves.
 My own entry into IFS was the book [*Self-Therapy*]((https://amzn.to/44bUY7G)) by Jay Earley, which gives readers a playbook for practicing on their own.

 But as I discovered, self-therapy isn't easy to do.
 You have to stay on track and capture insights, all while feeling your feelings.
 It can feel like trying to drive the car, hold the map, and drink your coffee at the same time.

 This is why I built an AI Practice Partner for IFS.
-It empowers me to focus on the most important work – connecting to my inner parts – and takes over supporting tasks.

-The prototype I've built depends on the existing protocols of the IFS model, which have been validated and refined over forty years.
-It aspires only to operationalize those protocols in a novel way that is more effective than worksheets and more available than human partners.
+It empowers me to focus on the most important work – connecting to my inner world – and takes over supporting tasks.
+It uses the existing protocols of the IFS model, which have been validated and refined over forty years.
+It simply operationalizes those protocols in a novel way that is more effective than worksheets and more available than human partners.

 Because some readers will not be familiar with IFS and other readers will not be familiar with AI mental health chatbots, I  will give brief overviews of both before introducing the AI Practice Partner.
 From there, I'll describe benefits and limitations of the tool that have emerged from user testing, and conclude with some hints at future directions.